-A co-working space is a flexible, short-term lease to share a fully-equipped communal work space.
+A co-working space is a flexible, short-term lease to share a fully-equipped communal workspace.
 While the buzz may be new, the concept of co-working spaces is not.
 Regus was the first to open a co-working space in the 1990s.
-However, in the last decade, millennials have joined the work force, and one thing we know about millennials is the value placed on experience — not just in personal life, but in work space as well.
+However, in the last decade, millennials have joined the workforce, and one thing we know about millennials is the value placed on experience — not just in personal life, but in the workspace as well.

 The perks of co-working space invite Millenials, such as the comfort of a kitchen with coffee ever brewing, spaces to have comfortable meetings and build community, entertaining areas to blow off steam (ping-pong tables, etc.), open layouts, and minimalist, modern décor.

 Where once the “coffee shop entrepreneur” met her office space needs via her laptop at the local coffee shop and/or by working from home, she can now enjoy benefits including:

 - A “hot desk,” dedicated desk, or small office space

 - Cleaning service